 Risen Rider

 Another minion that’s overall good is Risen Rider.
-Since general rule of thumb in the first turn is to take whatever has Reborn or Divine shield, this minion is a good choice in that matter.
+Since the general rule of thumb in the first turn is to take whatever has Reborn or Divine shield, this minion is a good choice in that matter.
 Furthermore, once you get your Undead offensive power up, it can still be useful, especially since it has Taunt as well.

 Tier 2 Undead Minions

-Eternal Knight is an okeish minion.
+Eternal Knight is an okay minion.
 Although his power on paper looks good, in reality, it’s just too slow to be relied on.
-If you somehow manage to get several of these guys and have some cast:Reborn capabilities it can get you through mid-game but even than, it’s not so strong as there are other options to go for.
+If you somehow manage to get several of these guys and have some cast: Reborn capabilities, it can get you through mid-game.
+It is really only viable if you get a core Trinket that works with him.

 Scarlet Skull

-Scarlet Skull is generally a nice tempo minion because it has a reborn and you get plenty of stats in this stage of the game.
+Scarlet Skull is generally a nice tempo minion because it has a reborn, and you get plenty of stats in this stage of the game.
 You can’t really make it work in the later stages, but it’s good with the combination of Corpse Refiner and other Undeads.

 Nerubian Deathswarmer